The Fastest Internet Providers

 Verizon service details

 Verizon’s relatively new 5G Home Internet service uses the provider’s cellular network to bring wireless internet straight to your home.
-Without a phone and internet bundle, its prices are similar to fiber services.
-But with the bundle, you get a $25 monthly discount.
+Without a phone and internet package, its prices are similar to fiber services.
+But with the discount, you save $25 a month.

 All Verizon 5G internet plans include unlimited data, and there are no contracts or fees for installation or equipment.
 The upload speeds are much slower than a fiber service’s, but the gig plans offer about twice the upload speed most households require.